 What to look for

 To cut successfully, there are three important things to check.
 First, your material must lie flat.
 This requires a clean, properly installed crumb tray and flat materials.
-Second, there must be no obstructions, dirt, or damage preventing the laser light from reaching your material.
+Second, optical surfaces must be clean and undamaged.
 Third, your design must be set up properly - for example, with lines that are fully on the material and that are set to cut.
 It’s hard to know which issue might be affecting your print, so please thoroughly inspect your unit and design according to the suggestions below.

 Crumb tray mispositioned or holding particles